Emergency Contraception

 • Teach warning signs requiring urgent evaluation (delayed menses, severe abdominal pain, fever, heavy bleeding).

-• Arrange follow-up pregnancy testing when menstruation is delayed.
+• Arrange follow-up pregnancy testing when menstruation is delayed, especially if menses is more than about 1 week late.

 • Transition from EC to a reliable ongoing contraceptive plan and safer-sex strategy.